 Mistake #3: Lacking originality

 When it comes to winning the music marketing game, only original plans win.
 Trying to follow someone will just be a big mistake.
 Every musician has a unique selling proposition and you will have one too.
 Focus on your USP and find your own style, both while creating your music and coming up with a marketing plan.
 Remember that music marketing is dynamic and you need to think out of the box to stand apart and be ahead of the others.
-Don’t be afraid to unleash your creativity and go unconventional with your approach.
+Just as with writing a song where you could take a shortcut by getting rhythm ideas from a site with beats for sale, you can look at online templates and suggestions for your marketing plans, but then don’t be afraid to unleash your creativity and go fully unconventional with your approach.

 Mistake #4: Not having a website